 Information for families about COVID-19 and pancreatic cancer.

-We know this will be a worrying time if someone you care about has pancreatic cancer.
+We know this is a worrying time if someone you care about has pancreatic cancer.
 This page has information to help you support them during coronavirus.
 You can also speak to our specialist nurses on our free Support Line.
 They can answer any questions about pancreatic cancer and coronavirus, and talk through your concerns.
 The Support Line is available for family and carers as well as people with pancreatic cancer.

 On this page